umair-gujjar/elefanto/README.md

-# Elefanto project ( Alpha )
+# Elefanto

-Elefanto is a micro framework based on PHP.
+Elefanto, is a minimalist Web Framework based on PHP